Iván Ania

-Iván Ania Cadavieco (born 24 October 1977) is a Spanish former professional footballer who played mainly as a left winger, currently manager of Segunda División club Córdoba.
+Iván Ania Cadavieco (born 24 October 1977) is a Spanish former professional footballer who played mainly as a left winger.
+He is currently manager of Segunda División club Córdoba.

 He spent most of his career with Real Oviedo, totalling 201 appearances and scoring 16 goals.
 In La Liga, where he also represented Tenerife and Cádiz, he played 193 games and scored 15 times.

 Ania started working as a coach in 2011.

 Playing career

 Born in Oviedo, Asturias, Ania was a youth product of his hometown club Real Oviedo.
 After starting out as a senior with the reserves, he made his first-team – and La Liga – debut on 11 June 1995, coming on as a late substitute for scorer Oli in a 1–0 home win against Sporting de Gijón.

-Ania scored his first professional goal on 8 November 1995, equalising an eventual 4–1 home victory over CA Osasuna in the second round of the Copa del Rey.
+Ania scored his first professional goal on 8 November 1995, equalising an eventual 4–1 home victory over Osasuna in the second round of the Copa del Rey.
 He was definitely promoted to the main squad ahead of the 1997–98 season, previously netting for the first time in league on 12 May 1996 in the 4–0 away defeat of Deportivo de La Coruña.

 Ania scored a career-best five goals in the 2000–01 campaign, but Oviedo were relegated as third-bottom.
-On 17 September 2001, he signed a four-year contract with CD Tenerife in the top division, for a fee of 400 million pesetas.
+On 17 September 2001, he signed a four-year contract with Tenerife in the top division, for a fee of 400 million pesetas.
 He suffered another relegation in his first year, and spent the first half of 2003–04 unemployed before joining Rayo Vallecano on loan.

-On 30 June 2005, following a one-year spell at fellow second-division Gimnàstic de Tarragona, Ania moved to Cádiz CF in a return to the top flight, but featured rarely as they went down.
-He joined Lorca Deportiva CF in summer 2006, also dropping down a level while only making five starts in the second tier.
+On 30 June 2005, following a one-year spell at fellow second-division Gimnàstic de Tarragona, Ania moved to Cádiz in a return to the top flight, but featured rarely as they went down.
+He joined Lorca Deportiva in summer 2006, also dropping down a level while only making five starts in the second tier.

-In October 2008, after more than a year without a club, Ania signed for Tercera División side CD Covadonga.
+In October 2008, after more than a year without a club, Ania signed for Tercera División side Covadonga.
 He returned to Oviedo on 28 June 2009, with the club now in the Segunda División B, and retired in 2010 aged 32.

 Ania won the 1995 UEFA European Under-18 Championship with Spain, being an unused squad member.
 He was also selected for the 1997 FIFA World Youth Championship, making four appearances in Malaysia for the quarter-finalists.